Mckenna Grace: Early life

-Grace was born on June 25, 2006, in Grapevine, Texas.
+Mckenna Grace Burge was born on June 25, 2006, in Grapevine, Texas.
 She is the only child of Ross Burge, an orthopedic surgeon, and Crystal Grace, a medical sales representative.
-As a young child, she lived in Dallas-Fort Worth.
-She trained in cheerleading, gymnastics, tap, and ballet.
+She lived in Dallas-Fort Worth as a young child.
+Grace trained in cheerleading, gymnastics, tap, and ballet.
 She participated in beauty pageants, where she was crowned "Tiny Miss Texas".
-Grace has never attended a regular school; she has been homeschooled and had on-set tutors.
-In 2017, Grace stated she was attending a creative writing workshop with other homeschooled students once a week.
-She took a college course on media aesthetics in 2021, in which she had to repeatedly write about The Handmaid's Tale without mentioning her own work on the show.

-Grace first expressed interest in acting at age four, after she received a collection of DVD films starring Shirley Temple from her great-grandmother.
-Grace's acting teacher, who was Morgan Fairchild's sister, advised that she should sign with an agent.
+Grace first expressed interest in acting at the age of four, after she received a collection of DVD films starring Shirley Temple from her great-grandmother.
+Her acting teacher, who was Morgan Fairchild's sister, advised that she should sign with an agent.
 Grace secured her first part in a commercial at the age of five.
-Her agent later recommended traveling to Los Angeles to see if she might land roles in films and television shows.
+Her agent later recommended traveling to Los Angeles, California, to see if she might land roles in films and television shows.
 After Grace secured parts in Crash & Bernstein (2012–2014) and Goodbye World (2013), her family moved to the city, with her father having a residency in Ventura.

+Grace has never attended a regular school; she has been homeschooled and had on-set tutors.
+In 2017, Grace stated that she was attending a creative writing workshop with other homeschooled students once a week.
+In 2021, Grace took a college course on media aesthetics, in which she had to repeatedly write about The Handmaid's Tale without mentioning her own work on the show.